phulst/node-tile38/README.md

 // as well as similar getBounds and getHash methods.
 ```

-Many commands may not return values but you can still return promises if you need to wait until
+Many commands may not return values, but they still return promises, allowing you to wait until
 your changes have been persisted.

 ```